NazarRyvak/TestTask/README.md

 Personal expenses management console application that allows users to track how much money have they spent.

 How to start the program:
-1)You need to download this repository.
+1)Download this repository.
-2)You need to import zip-archive which you downloaded in your Integrated Development Environment (IDE).
+2)Import zip-archive which you downloaded in your Integrated Development Environment (IDE).
-3)You need to change the database settings (Test/src/main/java/META-INF) open file 'persistence.xml' and change 'value' in the row '<property name="hibernate.connection.username" value="YOUR USERNAME" />' , '<property name="hibernate.connection.password" value="PASSWORD" />'.
+3)Change the database settings (Test/src/main/java/META-INF) open file 'persistence.xml' and change 'value' in the row '<property name="hibernate.connection.username" value="YOUR USERNAME" />' , '<property name="hibernate.connection.password" value="PASSWORD" />'.
 Value - which data you use to connect to database.
-4)You need to run App.java (Test/src/main/java/packageMain).
+4)Run App.java (Test/src/main/java/packageMain).

 You can to use command:
 1)add DATE NAME PRICE CURRENCY